ItsSeaJay/bee-gold/README.md

 I have fallen head-over-heels in love with CodeIgniter.
 It's a powerful PHP framework that allows me to write clean, efficient code without taking up a lot of space.
-If I do have a problem with it, it would be is how involved certain elements are.
+If I do have a problem with it, it would be is how involved it's setup and extension is.
 To fix this, I've written a whole host of scripts that can perform a bunch of repetitive tasks so you don't have to.

-I'm a gameplay programmer by trade, and I hope that one day this library can make web development in CodeIgniter with a text editor as friendly as using a modern game engine or dedicated Internal Development Environment.
+I'm a gameplay programmer by trade, and I hope that one day this library can make web development in CodeIgniter with a text editor as friendly as using a modern game engine like Unity or Unreal.

 ## Features
 - A fully-interactive installer that downloads, secures, unpacks and configures